locana/locana.github.io/win10_uwp.md

 - Composition assist lines
 - Wi-Fi connection assistant with NFC and QR code

-## Beta test!!

-To enhance the new application's quality, we are looking for the beta testers.

-To test the beta app on your Windows 10 devices, please contact our support account([@locana_support](https://twitter.com/locana_support))!
-We'll invite you as a beta tester shortly.

-**Please understand that it's still under development, and no warranty.**

 ## Known issues/report issues

 We are listing found issues on [Github issue tracker](https://github.com/locana/locana/issues).